 It’s pretty simple: humidifiers pump moisture into your home’s indoor environment.
-There are two common types of humidifiers on the market today: warm mist and cool mist humidifiers.
+There are two common types of humidifiers today.
+Warm mist and cool mist humidifiers.
 The typical warm mist humidifiers are pretty simple.

 Flu and Allergy Considerations

 The same goes for the effects of allergies, which may feel more severe if your body is already irritated.
-If you and your family struggle with the flu every year, consider investing in a humidity as a supplement to your annual flu shot.
+If you and your family struggle with the flu every year, consider investing in humidity to supplement your annual flu shot.